 Students who fail the exam are entitled to sit a re-examination.
 Depending on the number of students failing the exam, the re-sit may take the form of an oral exam.
 The grade for the paper will remain valid for the re-sit.
 If a student has not passed the course by the end of the academic year, partial grades for the written exam or the paper are no longer valid.

-A hard copy of the case note paper will need to be handed in during the last class and an electronic version will have to be uploaded on blackboard using safe assign.
+A hard copy of the case note paper will need to be handed at the beginning of the last class.
+Before that time, an electronic version will have to be uploaded on blackboard Turnitin.